NVIDIA/NeMo/docs/source/tts/intro.rst

 Introduction
 ======================

-Text-to-Speech (TTS) refers to a system that converts textual inputs into natural human speech.
+Text-to-Speech (TTS) synthesis refers to a system that converts textual inputs into natural human speech.
 The synthesized speech is expected to sound intelligible and natural.
 With the resurgence of deep neural networks, TTS research has achieved tremendous progress.
 NeMo implementation focuses on the state-of-the-art neural TTS where both **cascaded** and **end-to-end** systems are included,